MD-Danish-02/Brainwave_Matrix_Intern/README.md

 •	Data-Driven Decision Making – Identifies top/bottom products, customer profit trends, and market distribution.
 •	Scalability – Adaptable for various datasets and business needs.

+# Technologies Used
+This project was built using Microsoft Power BI, a powerful business intelligence tool for data visualization.
+Power BI was used to:
+•	Import, clean, and transform data.
+•	Create interactive dashboards with dynamic filters.
+•	Provide real-time insights using visual elements like charts, maps, and KPIs.